Ata Hingano

-Mafoa'aeata "Ata" Hingano (born 11 March 1997) is a Tonga international rugby league footballer who plays as a or for the York Knights in the English Super League.
+Mafoa'aeata "Ata" Hingano (born 11 March 1997) is a Tonga international rugby league footballer who plays as a or for the York Knights in the Super League.

 He has played for the New Zealand Warriors and the Canberra Raiders in the NRL.
 Hingano also played for the Mackay Cutters in the Queensland Cup, trained with the North Queensland Cowboys in the National Rugby League, and played for Salford Red Devils in the Super League.

 Background

 Hingano was born in Auckland, New Zealand, and is of Tongan descent.
-He attended Pakuranga College.
+He attended Pakūranga College.

 Playing career

 Early career

 He played his junior rugby league for the Pakuranga Jaguars, before being signed by the New Zealand Warriors.

 From 2014 to 2016, Hingano played for the New Zealand Warriors' NYC team.
 On 12 December 2014, he re-signed with the Warriors on a 2-year contract until the end of 2016.
 In 2015 he also spent some time with the Warriors' NSW Cup team.